spylu/SCE_circuit_mapping/GettingStarted.md

 1. __More Learning__:
    1. GeoJSON Files: http://geojson.org/
-   1. See the beginning of the files you will be geocoding, e.g.: https://github.com/BenMDawson/SCE_circuit_mapping/blob/master/2016_Data/Adelanto.pdf
+   1. See the beginning of the files you will be geocoding, [e.g.](https://github.com/BenMDawson/SCE_circuit_mapping/blob/master/2016_Data/Adelanto.pdf)
-   1. US Department of Energy: https://energy.gov/eere/solar/grid-performance-and-reliability
+   1. US Department of Energy - [Grid Preformance and Reliability](https://energy.gov/eere/solar/grid-performance-and-reliability)
-   	1. This describes grid reliability from a solar perspective, but imagine for electric vehicles a change in demand.
+   	1. This describes grid reliability from a solar perspective, but imagine for electric vehicles they alter demand instead of supply.

 ## Getting Help
 Don't hesitate to ask questions as you're getting started or at any point in the process.